jessiew1/mobilephenomics/docs/analytics/rapids.md

 ---

 You can see some of our sample configuration files <a href="https://github.com/PennLINC/mobilephenomics/tree/master/code/RAPIDS">here</a>!
+Information about the features we have chosen and why is available [here](/mobilephenomics/assets/documents/RAPIDS_features.pdf).